costajob/app-servers/README.md

 ```

 ##### Considerations
-Crystal language recorded the best lap of the pack, outperforming more mature languages such as GO and Java (about 25% more throughtput).
+Crystal language recorded the best lap of the pack, outperforming more mature languages such as GO and Java.
-This is interesting considering the language executes on a single thread only and opens questions about concurrency VS parallelism model.
+This is even more interesting considering the language executes on a single thread only and opens questions about concurrency VS parallelism model on multi core platforms.